NickKondis/Capstone_Skin_Cancer/README.md

 Since these 7 types vary considerably in their perniciousness (for example, melanoma (type 4, MEL) is considerably more dangerous than benign keratosis-like lesions (type 3, BKL)), this further reinforces the significance of proper identification.

+## Updates to project

+Upon seeing the results of the first neural network model, I realized that there was a =n imbalance in my data...specifically, 67 percent of my data was NV (melanocytic nevi).
+This skewed the analysis by primarily choosing NV, which has limited ractival value.

+To remedy this, I employed random oversampling to balance the data.

+Next, I created a second neural network with more layers to improve performance of the classification which did improve identification of skin lesions.

+Additionally, I coded several pretrained models, ResNet50, EfficientNetB0, InceptionV3, VGG16, DenseNet, Xception, and NASNetMobile.

+Due to processing time constraints, these models have not yet been run.

+Pending the results of the accuracy of the pretrained models, I codes aa algorithm to creates an enseble classification (averaging the predictions of each model and classifying based on consensus) with the aim of improving overall accuracy of claasification.
+All models are included in the code, but this may be adjusted pending the statistices of each model.